 Illustrating our family Christmas card every year is a tradition I cling to.
 Many have captured the events or interests of our family.
 Some were insanely time-consuming like the year I made pop-up cards.
 After drawing and printing the outside and inside of the card, it had to be individually cut and pasted.
 This year’s creation has yet to be determined…

 Years ago, we owned a wholesale toy and school supply business.
 I had it made.
 Danny would come home like Santa with a garbage bag filled with little toys for our children and the argument would begin.
 “In my house Santa always left all the presents unwrapped under the tree.
 That’s how we knew they were from him,” I pleaded.

 Somehow I caved in on that one.
 He did all the “shopping” after all.
 We would sit for hours wrapping all the little gifts while our children dreamt of sugar plums

 The next morning they would rise with the sun and we would hear the door open to our bedroom.
 Kelly and Courtney, dressed in their footy pajamas, would pad across the bedroom floor and tap us on our shoulders.
 Kelly would say, “Mama, wake up!
 It’s Christmas!”

 “Do you think Santa came last night?”
-I would ask.
+I’d ask.